WeTransfer/GitBuddy/README.md

 ----

 ### Installation using [Mint](https://github.com/yonaskolb/mint)
-You can install the Changelog Producer using Mint as follows:
+You can install GitBuddy using Mint as follows:

 ```
-$ mint install WeTransfer/ChangelogProducer
+$ mint install WeTransfer/GitBuddy
 ```

 After that you can directly use it:

 ```
-$ changelogproducer --help
+$ gitbuddy --help
-OVERVIEW: Create a changelog for GitHub repositories
+OVERVIEW: Your buddy in managing and maintaining GitHub repositories.

-USAGE: ChangelogProducer <options>
+USAGE: GitBuddy <options>

 OPTIONS:
   --baseBranch, -b   The base branch to compare with